This Cincinnati Watch Company would like to thank and honor The original Cincinnati watch company,

 Gruen moved the needle their entire existence.

 Dietrich Gruen believed that everything worth doing should be done beautifully.
 This insistence is a truism of mechanical watches, they do not simply tell time; they are mechanical works of art whose elements enrich the other until the whole mechanism comes alive and has its own personality.
 Its own flavor.

-We are the proud owners of the above Precision Gruen Watch assembled in Cincinnati at Time Hill in 1950.
-The movement in it, the 335, was built in Cincinnati at the same time in Gruen's short attempt at making movements in Cincinnati, Ohio.
+Below is the Precision Gruen Watch manufactured and assembled in Cincinnati at Time Hill in1950.
+The movement in it, the 335, was manufactured in Cincinnati during a short window of time Gruen made an attempt at making movements in Cincinnati, Ohio.
+USA.